-The term "alter" shall include, without limitation, the following activities when undertaken to, upon, within or affecting resource areas protected by this bylaw:
+The term "alter" shall include, without limitation, the following activities when undertaken to, upon, within or affecting resource areas protected by the bylaw and these regulations:

-- A. Removal, excavation, or dredging of soil, sand, gravel, or aggregate materials of any kind - B. Changing of preexisting drainage characteristics, flushing characteristics, salinity distribution, sedimentation pat- terns, flow patterns, or flood retention characteristics - C. Drainage, or other disturbance of water level or water table - D. Dumping, discharging, or filling with any material which may degrade water quality - E. Placing of fill, or removal of material, which would alter elevation - F. Driving of piles, erection, expansion or repair of buildings, or structures of any kind - G. Placing of obstructions or objects in water - H. Destruction of plant life including cutting or trimming of trees and shrubs - I. Changing temperature, biochemical oxygen demand, or other physical, biological, or chemical characteristics of any waters - J. Any activities, changes, or work which may cause or tend to contribute to pollution of any body of water or groundwater - K. Incremental activities which have, or may have, a cumulative adverse impact on the resource areas protected by this bylaw.
+- A. Removal, excavation, or dredging of soil, sand, gravel, or aggregate materials of any kind - B. Changing of preexisting drainage characteristics, flushing characteristics, salinity distribution, sedimentation patterns, flow patterns, or flood retention characteristics - C. Drainage, or other disturbance of water level or water table - D. Dumping, discharging, or filling with any material which may degrade water quality - E. Placing of fill, or removal of material, which would alter elevation - F. Driving of piles, erection, expansion or repair of buildings, or structures of any kind - G. Placing of obstructions or objects in water - H. Destruction of plant life including cutting or trimming of trees and shrubs - I. Changing temperature, biochemical oxygen demand, or other physical, biological, or chemical characteristics of any waters - J. Any activities, changes, or work which may cause or tend to contribute to pollution of any body of water or groundwater - K. Incremental activities which have, or may have, a cumulative adverse impact on the resource areas protected by the bylaw and these regulations.